RemasteredArch/no_utils/README.md

 # no_utils

-Rust rewrites of various programs, usually coreutils.
-Not intended to have actual utility.
+Rust rewrites of various programs, usually coreutils, and other small Rust programs.

 ## Utils